WireNotCable/Asg2/README.md

 ### User Stories:
 - As a new customer, I want to be able to navigate through the website easily to find the products I am looking for.
-- As a regular customer, I want to receive some kind of promotion or offer to reduce the cost of my purchases.
+- As a regular customer, I want to receive promotions or offers to reduce the cost of my purchases.

 ### Wireframe:
 Link to **Wireframe**: [Click here](https://xd.adobe.com/view/fb8966fd-4990-4537-a5d4-e07558fe6d1a-aeda/)